IanMcFadden/UCLA_Trait_Transects/protocols/protocol.md

 ## Data collection steps

 ### Step 1: Survey group (blue group)
-* Lay out 5m of transect tape and make sure the tape is set in place
+* Lay out 5 meters of transect tape and make sure the tape is set in place
 * Starting at 0m, find plants who’s leaves or stem falls within 1 meter of either side of the transect tape
+* Exclude plants >5m tall
-* Mark and number the individual plants with flagging tape starting going up the left side, then back down the right side
+* Mark and number the tags of the individual plants with flagging tape
+* Start by going up the left side, then back down the right side
 * Record the site, date and taxonomic info (all blue columns)

 ### Step 2: Height group (red group)